juhp/rpmbuild-order/README.md

 By default it outputs the package names, but it can also output the spec filenames or directory paths for easier scripting.

+Using the rpmbuild-order `deps` and `rdeps` commands the ordered dependencies and reverse dependencies of a package can be obtained from the current set of checked out package sources.

 ## Known problems
 Given packages A, B, C, where C depends on B, and B depends on A,